the-full-stack/fsdl-text-recognizer-2021-labs/lab3/readme.md

 Better yet, edit `LineCNN` to use residual connections and other CNN tricks, or just change its architecture in some ways, like you did for Lab 2.

+Feel free to edit `LineCNNLSTM` as well, get crazy with LSTM stuff!

 Describe what you did, paste code if appropriate, and what you learned.
 Doesn't have to be intense!